andsoandso/monty/README.md

-A python module and program (see ./bin/monty.py) for playing the Monty hall game with `n` doors and `k` reveals.
+A python module and program (see ./bin/monty.py) for playing the (fucking not-at-all-intuitive) Monty hall game with `n` doors and `k` reveals.

-Install to a location on your python path by
+---

 	git clone https://github.com/andsoandso/monty.git

+Gets you the code.

 # Interactive use